13 Weeks • 16 College Credits

 This course explores key issues in the field of international development, introduces students to the history of development policy and practices, and explores the network of organizations working in global development practice.

 Through field immersion, seminars, and case studies, students develop both an understanding of the basics of international development theory and experience international development practice in action.
 Through critical analysis of development practice, students will consider the role that international development work should play in the pursuit of basic human rights.
 This course is specifically designed around several case studies throughout Thailand that explore both large-scale and local community-based development programs.

-Students will experience the hustle and bustle of Bangkok, one of Asia’s most dynamic and culturally rich cities; visit the famed temples along Bangkok’s Chao Phraya river; and take in the spectacular Royal Palace.
-While in Bangkok, students will meet with development organizations and explore their models for regional development projects.
-As students travel to the rural Isan region of Northeastern Thailand they’ll visit remote local communities, meet with community organizations, non-governmental organizations, and government development agencies working on local development projects.
-In addition to case studies, students will contribute to local development projects run by partner community-based organizations.
-While in the Isan region of Thailand, students will dive into Thai culture firsthand through homestays in our partner communities, reflect on the practicalities of implementing development policy, and better understand the human side of international development.
-Students will travel to Laos specifically to explore the social, environmental, and economical impact of Chinese foreign direct investment in large-scale infrastructure projects.
+Students experience the hustle and bustle of Bangkok, one of Asia’s most dynamic and culturally rich cities; visit the famed temples along Bangkok’s Chao Phraya river; and take in the spectacular Royal Palace.
+While in Bangkok, students meet with development organizations and explore their models for regional development projects.
+As students travel to the rural Isan region of Northeastern Thailand, they visit remote local communities, meet with community organizations, non-governmental organizations, and government development agencies working on local development projects.
+In addition to case studies, students contribute to local development projects run by partner community-based organizations.
+While in the Isan region of Thailand, students dive into Thai culture firsthand through homestays in our partner communities, reflect on the practicalities of implementing development policy, and better understand the human side of international development.
+Students travel to Laos specifically to explore the social, environmental, and economical impact of Chinese foreign direct investment in large-scale infrastructure projects.

 Arrive in Thailand

 Week 5: URBANIZATION AND INTERNATIONAL DEVELOPMENT IN BANGKOK